 Axinn, William G., Arland Thornton, Jennifer S. Barber, Susan A. Murphy, Dirgha Ghimire, Thomas Fricke, Stephen Matthews, Dharma Dangol, Lisa Pearce, Ann Biddlecom, Sundar Shrehtha, and Douglas Massey.
 Chitwan Valley [Nepal] Family Study: Changing Social Contexts and Family Formation.
 ICPSR04538-v8.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2014-08-25. http://doi.org/10.3886/ICPSR04538.v8

 - United States Department of Health and Human Services.
 National Institutes of Health.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD 2R01 HD32912-06)

 Scope of Study

-Subject Terms: agriculture, birth control, child rearing, children, communities, commuting (travel), contraception, families, family planning, family structure, health care, health services utilization, household composition, living arrangements, marriage, neighborhood characteristics, neighborhoods, prenatal care, social change, social environment
+Subject Terms: agriculture, birth control, child rearing, children, communities, commuting (travel), families, family planning, family structure, health care, health services utilization, household composition, living arrangements, marriage, neighborhood characteristics, neighborhoods, prenatal care, social change, social environment